All Episodes

 Trump's going to get some of those.

-It's not enough to say, and the establishment's relying on this.
+It's not enough to say, and the establishment's relying on this, they still are in this denial.

 But Trump's going to get some of those.

-And I don't know what the breakout would be, but it's it's not realistic to think that every anti-Trump vote is going to stay anti-Trump as candidates get out.
+And I don't know what the breakout would be, but it's not realistic to think that every anti-Trump vote is going to stay anti-Trump as candidates get out.

-But it's all academic anyway, because nobody's getting out.
+But it's all academic anyway because nobody's getting out.

 And Kasich is staying in to be asked by anybody to be VP.

-That's and I'm sure he doesn't want to say that.
+That's, and I'm sure he doesn't want to say that.

 I'm sure he knows this.